DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Adobe Premiere Pro comes with a lot of useful effects included.
-But sometimes you need a third-party plug-in or preset to get the results you want.
+But sometimes need a third-party plug-in or preset to get the desired results.

-While you have to pay for some third-party plug-ins there are a lot of really cool plug-ins that are totally free.
-Here I’ve compiled a list of the best free plug-ins, presets and overlays for Premiere Pro.
+While you have to pay for some third-party plug-ins, there are a lot of really cool plug-ins that are free.
+Here, I’ve compiled a list of the best free plug-ins, presets, and overlays for Premiere Pro.

 Audio Tools

 Vashi’s 12-pack Audio Presets by VashiVisuals is a great free toolkit for quickly cleaning up your audio tracks.
-They’re really useful for making your speech audible and removing problems such as a boomy room, low-frequency rumbles, and so on.
-The download link is at the top just below the frequency sheet.
-If you’re new to audio, I recommend you read the article, which is really good as well.
+They’re useful for making your speech audible and removing problems such as a boomy room, low-frequency rumbles, etc. The download link is at the top, just below the frequency sheet.
+If you’re new to audio, I recommend you read the article, which is also good.

 Glitches